-I,(please print) , Student ID# , understand the at a copy of my criminal background check may be required by affiliating of agencies in which I may have clinical experiences.
-I give Illinois Eastern Commur nity Colleges' representatives permission to release the results of my criminal bac kground check to affiliating agencies upon request.
-I understand that an unsat isfactory criminal background check may result in negation of my ac cceptance or continuation in clinical experiences and/or administrative withdraw wal from the LTC Medical Assistant Program.
+I,(please print) , understand that a copy of my criminal background check may be e required by affiliating agencies in which I may have clinical experiences. give Illinois Eastern Community Colleges' representatives permission to re lease the results of my criminal background check to affiliating agencies upo on request.
+I understand that an unsatisfactory criminal background check mo ay result in negation of my acceptance or continuation in clinical experiences a nd/or administrative withdrawal from the Medical Assistant Program.
 Student Signature Date